Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 It Builds Trust and Authority Over Time.

 On a human level, your audience will see you as an authoritative figure in your industry.
-The A players are seeing big results: A staggering 96 percent of top performing content marketers say their company has built credibility and trust with their audiences.
+The A players are seeing big results!
+According to Conductor, "When deciding between 4 brands, 83.6% of consumers who read a piece of

 This level of trust has a massive impact on the success of your business.
 When they trust your expertise, they consume your content.
 When they consume your content, they trust your brand and are more likely to buy from you.

-Search engines reward trust and authority too, and with optimized content, you’re well equipped to climb the rankings.
-Fueling content marketing with SEO best practices pays off dividends over the long term.
+Search engines reward trust and authority too, and with optimized content, you’re well-equipped to climb the rankings.
+Fueling content marketing with SEO best practices pays dividends over the long term.

 It Yields Better Leads and Customers.